-From above the world was grey, but below, it was the most brilliant blue I’ve ever seen.
+From above, the world was grey, but below, it was the most brilliant blue I’d ever seen.
 So vibrant that it looked like someone had dragged the saturation level on a photo editor up as far as it could go.
 And yet, it was all real.

 But what exactly are Thingvellir and Silfra?

 Thingvellir, now a UNESCO World Heritage Site, is a national park west of Reykjavik, and a popular stop on the Golden Circle route.

 It’s an important historical site, as it was the site of Iceland’s parliament between the 10th-18th century.
 But geologically, it’s important too (don’t yawn, it is interesting I swear!).